liupersever/ProgFormer-main/README.md

 # ProgFormer-main
-a prognosis prediction code for breast cancer based on transformer
+a prognosis prediction code for breast cancer